Argyle Street (Halifax): Permanent redesign

 Following the pilot project, the same section of Argyle Street was completely reconstructed (along with part of Grafton Street) as an "urban plaza".
-Ekistics Plan + Design out of Dartmouth, NS was engaged for the detailed design of the project.
-The conventional asphalt and sidewalk were replaced with high-quality pavers, and the street was made level, with few curbs.
-The street remained one-way, as it was before.
-The pedestrian zone was widened, allowing businesses to keep furniture outdoors year-round, and obviating the need for the previous temporary boardwalks.
+Ekistics Plan + Design out of Dartmouth, NS, was engaged for the detailed design of the project.
+The conventional asphalt and sidewalk were replaced with high-quality pavers, and the street was made level with few curbs.
+The street remained one-way, as it had before.
+The pedestrian zone was widened, allowing businesses to keep furniture outdoors year-round and obviating the need for the previous temporary boardwalks.
 A city planner explained that the project would support the entertainment industry, improve the pedestrian environment, and increase the number of trees along the street.
-The street remains open to traffic, but can be closed to allow for outdoor concerts, festivals, and other events.
+The street remains open to traffic but can be closed to allow for outdoor concerts, festivals, and other events.
 It functions similar to a shared space, an urban design approach that seeks to minimize segregation between different modes of transportation.

 Construction was carried out during the summer of 2017.
 Some businesses complained about the disruption, as sidewalk patios could not be permitted as usual that year.
-In response, Mayor Mike Savage and Councillor Waye Mason emphasized the "long-term gain" of the new streetscape, and stated that the city would get construction done as quickly as possible.
+In response, Mayor Mike Savage and Councillor Waye Mason emphasized the "long-term gain" of the new streetscape and stated that the city would get construction done as quickly as possible.

 The final paver was installed in a ceremonial street party on Saturday, 4 November 2017, with live music, beer, and games.
 The street was subsequently reopened to vehicular traffic.
 In the Best of Halifax reader's choice awards, held annually by The Coast, the project won the silver award in the "Best Effort to Improve Halifax" category.